Chickenpox in children: symptoms and treatment

 The consequences of chickenpox

-Chickenpox can also contribute to various diseases:
+Chickenpox can also contribute to the appearance of various diseases:

 - kidney inflammation;